How the Rise in US Pharmacy Deserts Impacts Patients’ Health

 When independent and retail storefronts close across the country, creating a lack of pharmacy services in the community, pharmacy deserts arise.

-Pharmacy closures have become commonplace within the industry as of late, with thousands of shutdowns since 2010 and a trend that’s showing significantly more pharmacy closures than openings.1 Alongside pharmacies shutting their doors at unprecedented rates,2 pharmacy deserts have become increasingly prominent, especially in vulnerable and underserved communities.3
+Pharmacy closures have become commonplace in the industry as of late, with thousands of shutdowns since 2010 and a trend that is showing significantly more pharmacy closures than openings.1 Alongside pharmacies shutting their doors at unprecedented rates,2 pharmacy deserts have become increasingly prominent, especially in vulnerable and underserved communities.3

-“As we all know, and as we saw through the COVID-19 emergency, pharmacies play a larger role for their patients beyond filling prescriptions,” said Jennifer Zilka, senior vice president of community pharmacy solutions at Cencora and president of the Good Neighbor Pharmacy Network.
+“As we all know, and as we saw through the COVID-19 emergency, pharmacies play a larger role for their patients beyond filling prescriptions,” said Jennifer Zilka, senior vice president of community pharmacy solutions at Cencora and president of the Good Neighbor Pharmacy network.
 “They're providing clinical advice, testing, immunizations, and many other necessary services to maintain good health.
-A pharmacy desert is really where patients don't have access to those services because there's not a pharmacy that's accessible in the market.”
+A pharmacy desert is really where patients don't have access to those services because there's [no] pharmacy that's accessible in the market.”

-In part 1 of our video series detailing the rise in US pharmacy deserts, Drug Topics was joined by Zilka as well as additional experts on the topic, Kyle Pudenz, DBA, and Michael Murphy, PharmD, MBA.
+In part 1 of our video series detailing the rise in US pharmacy deserts, Drug Topics was joined by Zilka and additional experts on the topic, Kyle Pudenz, DBA; and Michael Murphy, PharmD, MBA.
 Pudenz is the senior vice president of enterprise data and analytics at Cencora.
 Murphy, who has also conducted significant research into pharmacy deserts, currently holds roles as assistant professor of clinical pharmacy at the Ohio State University College of Pharmacy and advisor for state government affairs with the American Pharmacists Association.

-The 3 experts provided detailed insights into the prominence of pharmacy deserts, issues within its definitions, how they impact both patients and pharmacists, and how they are an inherently community-based issue.
-From the mounting pressures of pharmacy benefit manager (PBM) control to the trends in pharmacy deserts across various locales, these experts joined Drug Topics to help us better understand the root causes and impacts of US pharmacy deserts.
+The 3 experts provided detailed insights into the prominence of pharmacy deserts, issues with the term's definition, how pharmacy deserts impact patients and pharmacists, and how they are an inherently community-based issue.
+These experts joined Drug Topics to help us better understand the root causes and impacts of US pharmacy deserts, from the mounting pressures of pharmacy benefit manager (PBM) control to the trends in pharmacy deserts across various locales.

 References